karubits/miyoo-onion-setup/README.md

 4. **Component Selection**
    - OnionOS (required for new installations)
-   - Easy Logo Tweak
+   - Easy Logo Tweak (optional)
-   - BIOS files
+   - BIOS files (optional)
-   - ROM sets
+   - ROM sets (optional - you can skip this and add your own games later)

 5. **ROM Set Configuration**
    - Choice of ROM set package